rodgpinto/AutoClick/README.md

 ## Code

--The main code is located in the src folder, in the autoclick.java file
+-The main code is located in the src folder, file: `autoclick.java`

 -----------------------------------------------------------------------------------------------